Natalie Robinson

 Department of Ecology and Evolutionary Biology; University of Colorado, Boulder

-Research Data Analyst: Statistical analyses on various research projects, 2010-Current
+Research Data Analyst: Statistical analyses on various research projects, 2010-2012

 using R statistical software, with Michael Grant